pranav-wakode/prompt-craft/README.md

-# PromptCraft - AI-Powered Prompt Enhancement
+# Prompt Craft - AI-Powered Prompt Enhancement

-PromptCraft is a modern Android application that helps users create high-quality, effective prompts for generative AI models using Google Gemini API.
+Prompt Craft is a modern Android application that helps users create high-quality, effective prompts for generative AI models using Google Gemini API.
 The app features a clean, Material 3 design with dark mode by default and follows modern Android development best practices.

 ## Features